‘RHONJ’s’ Teresa Giudice & Her Daughters Match In Bikinis During Beach Trip

 Giudice began his prison sentence at Federal Correctional Institution Fort Dix in his home state of New Jersey in March 2016.

-But while her husband’s away behind bars, Teresa has been sharing several sweet family moment on social media.
+But while her husband is away behind bars, Teresa has been sharing several sweet family moments on social media.

 As Inquisitr previously reported, prior to sharing her latest bikini photo with her daughters, last month, Teresa shared another sweet snap with her youngest child Audriana as they frolicked on the beach together.